RootKoro/fitfrenzy-api/GPE/fitfrenzy-1.0/pages/README.md

 ### Rule 2

-Each page must be made with a react class component (download for vscode the react extension named `simple react snippets` and in the file just write `cc` and tabulate).
+You should try to write your page files file a react function component (download for vscode the react extension named `simple react snippets` and in the file just write `cc` and tabulate).

 ### Rule 3